Home Articles Museum Designs: 10 Iconic Museum Buildings Worth Studying

 Credit: Louvre Abu Dhabi | Museum | Experience Abu Dhabi (visitabudhabi.ae)

-The museum is situated on Saadiyat Island, a man-made island that is dedicated to culture and the arts.
-The building is surrounded by water, giving it the appearance of a floating island, and is made up of a series of white, geometric volumes that are designed to resemble the traditional Arab medina, or city.
-The volumes are arranged around a central plaza, creating a series of interconnected spaces that invite visitors to explore and discover.
+The museum sits on Saadiyat Island, a man-made island dedicated to culture and the arts.
+Water surrounds the building, giving it the look of a floating island, and its white geometric volumes recall a traditional Arab medina.
+The volumes are arranged around a central plaza, creating a set of connected spaces that invite visitors to explore.
+A large latticed dome casts a shifting pattern of light that Nouvel described as a rain of light.

-The museum’s architecture is a powerful symbol of the African American experience and a reflection of the building’s mission.
-The museum’s design, by Ghanaian British architect Sir David Adjaye, draws inspiration from the traditional Yoruban art and architecture of West Africa.
-The building’s exterior is clad in bronze-colored aluminum panels that evoke the intricate ironwork crafted by enslaved African Americans in the American South.
+The museum’s architecture stands as a strong symbol of the African American experience and a reflection of its mission.
+The design, by Ghanaian British architect Sir David Adjaye, draws on the traditional Yoruban art and architecture of West Africa.
+The exterior is clad in bronze colored aluminum panels that echo the detailed ironwork crafted by enslaved African Americans in the American South.

 Credit: Smithsonian National Museum of African American History Wins 2017 Design of the Year | ArchDaily

 The building is made up of a series of offset tiers that form a distinctive, stepped shape, reminiscent of a West African crown.
-The tiered design is meant to symbolize the resilience and upward mobility of African Americans in the face of historical oppression.
+The tiered design symbolizes the resilience and upward mobility of African Americans in the face of historical oppression.

-The Museum of Tomorrow (Museu do Amanhã) is a futuristic museum located in Rio de Janeiro, Brazil.
-Designed by the Spanish architect Santiago Calatrava, the museum’s architecture is a stunning example of cutting-edge design and sustainable building practices.
+The Museum of Tomorrow (Museu do Amanhã) is a futuristic museum in Rio de Janeiro, Brazil.
+Designed by Spanish architect Santiago Calatrava, it is a strong example of expressive form paired with sustainable building practices.

 Credit: Museum of Tomorrow (martifer.com)

-The building’s most striking feature is its roof, which is made up of over 5,000 triangular panels that move to capture sunlight and generate energy.
-The roof’s movement is controlled by a computer system that adjusts the panels based on weather conditions and the time of day.
-This innovative system not only provides renewable energy for the museum but also creates a dynamic and visually stunning effect that changes throughout the day.
+The building’s most striking feature is its roof, made up of more than 5,000 movable panels that track sunlight and help generate energy.
+A control system adjusts the panels based on weather and time of day.
+The result supplies renewable power to the museum and creates a shifting visual effect that changes across the day.

-The National Museum of Qatar is a remarkable architectural masterpiece located in Doha, the capital city of Qatar.
-Designed by the award-winning French architect Jean Nouvel, the museum’s design is inspired by the desert rose, a unique natural formation found in the desert regions of Qatar.
-The building’s undulating and curvaceous forms, made up of over 76,000 panels of glass-fiber reinforced concrete (GFRC), are meant to resemble the interlocking disks of a desert rose.
+The National Museum of Qatar is a remarkable building in Doha, the capital of Qatar.
+Also designed by Jean Nouvel, its form takes inspiration from the desert rose, a natural mineral formation found in the region.
+The undulating, curved shape is built from more than 76,000 panels of glass fiber reinforced concrete (GFRC), arranged to resemble the interlocking disks of a desert rose.

 Credit: ED First Look: The National Museum of Qatar (elledecor.com)

-One of the most impressive features of the National Museum of Qatar’s architecture is its use of light and shadow.
-Nouvel’s design includes a series of intricate geometric patterns that are cast onto the museum’s walls and floors by the sunlight filtering through the building’s many perforations.
-These patterns change throughout the day as the sun moves across the sky, creating a dynamic and ever-changing atmosphere.
+One of the most impressive features of the National Museum of Qatar is its use of light and shadow.
+Nouvel’s design produces shifting geometric patterns cast onto the walls and floors as sunlight filters through the building’s many openings.
+These patterns move through the day as the sun crosses the sky, giving the interior a changing atmosphere.

 Credit: ED First Look: The National Museum of Qatar (elledecor.com)